mornelroux/Shortcuts/Systemd.md

 `systemctl restart getty@ttySTM0`

 This should restart the terminal and give you a Buildroot login prompt.

+If hostpc's ssh gives a waring about a possible attact, do not fear.
+It is the previous connection with the device thats the problem.
+Simply run the command

+`ssh-keygen -f "/home/morne/.ssh/known_hosts" -R "192.168.0.100"`